What is a letter of instruction?

 - Details of the whereabouts and content of a safe deposit box

-- The location of legal and financial papers like your Estate Plan, birth and marriage certificates, tax returns, divorce or citizenship papers, and military records
+- The locations of important legal documents like your Estate Plan, birth and marriage certificates, tax returns, divorce or citizenship papers, and military records

-- Contact info on any debtors (mortgages, credit cards, car loans)
+- Contact information on any debtors (mortgages, credit cards, car loans)

-- Names and contact info on any professionals who handle your assets, like attorneys, CPAs, bankers, or brokers
+- Names and contact information for any professionals who handle your assets, like attorneys, CPAs, bankers, or brokers

 If you remember just 3 things about a letter of instruction, remember these 3 key takeaways:

-- A letter of instruction is not a legally binding document.
+- A letter of instruction is not as legally binding as other Estate Planning documents.

 - A letter of instruction does not have a required structure or format.